Buyer's Guide to Cutting Lasers

 Why Use Lasers for Cutting?

-Laser cutting offers numerous advantages over other methods.
+Laser cutting offers numerous advantages over other methods of high precision cutting applications.
 These include:

 • Zero tool wear, which lowers downtime and tool replacement costs.